Red Headed Stranger: In popular culture

 The first track, "Time of the Preacher", was used in Bob Dylan's 1978 film Renaldo and Clara and episodes of the 1985 television drama Edge of Darkness.
 The lyrics to "Time of the Preacher" were used in the opening pages of the first issue of the Vertigo comic book Preacher, with the song being used in the opening of the premiere of the TV series based on the comic.
 A 2002 episode of the TV series Monk, "Mr. Monk and the Red-Headed Stranger", guest-stars Willie Nelson.
 In the episode, Nelson is accused of murder.
 The complete album was performed and recorded by Carla Bozulich in 2003.
 The Red Headed Stranger included a guest appearance by Nelson.
+The song "Hands on the Wheel" was played during the closing scenes of the 2025 documentary Earnhardt.